nslavov/scp/protocols.md

 ## Preparing LC-MS/MS systems
 The liquid chromatography system and the mass spectrometer need to be optimized for analyzing tiny protein samples to a state described here as *single-cell ready*.
 This preparation can be accomplished using bulk samples diluted to single-cell levels.
 The preparation has been described in multiple protocols, including by [Petelski *et al.*](https://www.nature.com/articles/s41596-021-00616-z), *Nature Protocols*.

-Achieving *single-cell readiness* is also discussed in [workshops](https://www.youtube.com/playlist?list=PLHLRxq8iKFsLJey2MshSlUhg1lGAj0dLW) of the Single Cell Proteomics Conference.

  * Petelski A, Emmott E, Leduc A, Huffman RG, Specht H, Perlman D, Slavov N. [Multiplexed single-cell proteomics using SCoPE2](https://www.nature.com/articles/s41596-021-00616-z), *Nature Protocols*, 2021